Sendoushi/crawl-criteria/README.md

         "retrieve": {
             "<name>": {
                 "selector": "<html_selector>",
-                // If not provided, text content will be returned "attribute": "<attribute_to_retrieve>",
+                "attribute": "<attribute_to_retrieve>",
-                // Ignore data with a regex pattern "ignore": ["<regex_pattern_to_ignore>"]
+                "ignore": ["<regex_pattern_to_ignore>"]
             }
         }
     }]
 }
 ```

+**Notes:**

+- `attribute`: If not provided, text content will be returned.
+Optional key.
+- `ignore`: Ignore results with a regex pattern.
+Optional key.

 ### Examples
 Go under the [src/_test/data](src/_test/data) folder and check the `*.json`.